 More information and resources about activities related to the book and film’s release can be found through the Defying the Nazis UU Action Project.
 Click HERE to view a trailer for Defying the Nazis: The Sharps’ War, which debuted on September 20, 2016 on PBS.

-Click HERE to read a recent Boston Globe article about Unitarians' tradition of activism, exemplified by the Sharps' rescue mission.
+Click HERE to read a Boston Globe article about Unitarians' tradition of activism, exemplified by the Sharps' rescue mission.
 Click HERE to read a New York Times op-ed by Nicholas Kristof who challenges us to consider the Sharps' bravery in addressing the refugee crisis of their era, as we decide how we will address the current one.
-The Wellesley Free Library website includes a short video of Ken Burns discussing the Sharps' legacy; view it HERE.
-An article about the film screening at UU Wellesley can be found HERE.
+An article about the film screening at UU Wellesley Hills can be found HERE.